 Use a microSD Card to USB Adapter

-Edited by Train Wreck, Eng, VisiHow, Doug Collins and 1 other
+Edited by Train Wreck, Eng, VisiHow, Doug Collins

 For many people the microSD card has been something of a mixed blessing.
 This is because sometimes you encounter a computer or laptop where there is no SD card adapter, or more commonly, you simply don't have the SD to microSD card adapter with you.
 When this happens you are not able to access the data on your microSD card.
 That can be frustrating.
 It can cause business delays, and it can create personal problems if you can't access important family photos.
 This is especially true if you have important photographs or documents on your card that you are unable to access.